ldgaribello/decision-maker/README.md

 # Decision Maker
-This is a web application built with react for an online course
+This is a simple web application built with React.js that picks an option for you

 # Build
 To build the project use the following command: